awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/d-1-retrosynthetic-planning-quantum-reinforcement-learning/retrosynthetic-planning-qrl-background.md

 available synthetic transformations as quantum states.
 The quantum reinforcement learning algorithm can then use these states to learn the optimal sequence of synthetic transformations to reach the target molecule from a set of starting materials.
 The algorithm can learn from a database of known reactions, as well as from trial and error in a virtual environment, to optimize the synthesis process.

-Please go to **healthcare-and-life-science/d-1-retrosynthetic-planning-quantum-reinforcement-learning/retrosynthetic-planning-qrl.ipynb** for more details.
+After deployment, you can go to select the solution’s root stack on the Stacks page, choose the Outputs tab, and open the link for your notebook.
+See the file **healthcare-and-life-science/d-1-retrosynthetic-planning-quantum-reinforcement-learning/retrosynthetic-planning-qrl.ipynb** for more details.

 # References
 <div id='wiki-retro'></div>